Report: Mother and two daughters on way to school were victims in fiery crash Wednesday on U.S. 421

-The three people killed in a fiery crash on U.S. 421 Wednesday were a mother and her two young daughters, who were on their way to school, a local TV station is reporting.
+The three people killed in a fiery crash on U.S. 421 Wednesday morning were a mother and her two daughters, who were on their way to school, a local TV station is reporting.

 WGHP-Channel 8 said family members identified the victims as 37-year-old Miranda Curtis and her daughters, 8-year-old Ariyana and 14-year-old Zyilyan.
 The TV station said Ariyana was a student at Vandalia Elementary School and Zyilyan at Southeast Guilford High School.